hyperledger/fabric/docs/source/orderer/ordering_service.md

 ordering service cluster becomes unavailable for both read and write operations on the channel, and no new logs can be committed.

 **Leader**.
-This is not a new concept --- Kafka also uses leaders --- but it's critical to understand that at any given time, a channel's consenter set elects a single node to be the leader (we'll describe how this happens in Raft later).
+This is not a new concept, but it's critical to understand that at any given time, a channel's consenter set elects a single node to be the leader (we'll describe how this happens in Raft later).
 The leader is responsible for ingesting new log entries, replicating them to follower ordering nodes, and managing when an entry is considered committed.
 This is not a special **type** of orderer.
 It is only a role that an orderer may have at certain times, and then not others, as circumstances determine.